 Ozone – The highest bar in the world.
 If you’re looking for a really fancy place to go then this is it!
 You can go for an afternoon drink or experience Hong Kong at night.
 I went there for drinks and appetizers and while the portions we small they were really good.
 It has a bit of a pretentious atmosphere but is still really nice.

 The Envoy – I went to The Envoy for some night cap drinks on my birthday.
-I’ll be honest since it was my birthday so I had arrive a bit inebriated but I remember loving their french fries and cocktails!
+Since I went there for my birthday I decided that Aaron would treat me to french fries and cocktail!
 They have an intimate rooftop bar so it’s a great place to get a little more fancy than normal and to grab some seriously cool drinks.
 One of their drinks comes in a dinosaur egg.